 - Forensic scrutiny: examine chain of custody, lab methods, contamination risk, and margin of error for DNA mixtures, gunshot residue, trajectory, or fire origin analysis.

-Our Sparta, IL violent crime lawyers build our defense with the goal of getting the best possible outcome in your case.
+Our violent crime lawyers in Sparta, IL focus on achieving the best possible result in every case.
 Acting quickly gives you more control and more defense options.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Sparta, IL